Delta Phi Epsilon (professional): Co-educational

-In 2021, the District of Columbia Attorney General, Karl Racine, filed a case against the foundation and the Delta Phi Epsilon corporation.
-The complaint alleged that funds belonging to the foundation were used by Boyle, to buy a house at In 1990 on 34th Street NW.
-In addition, Boyle sold the fraternity's chapter house for $2.6 million when it was appraised for $4 million.
-Racine's complaint indicated that Boyle oversaw the transfer of the chapter house from the fraternity to the foundation where he withheld information about the value of the property.
-In addition, Boyle essentially stopped the foundation's obligatory issuance of scholarships 37 years.
-In April 2022, the Office of the Attorney General filed a motion for summary judgment in the case.
+Symbols

+Delta Phi Epsilon's motto is λατρεύω or "I Serve".
+Its colors are black and gold.
+Its flower is the morning glory.

 Chapter house

 The fraternity purchased the former Seymour House in Georgetown as a chapter house for $27,500 in 1940.
-Constructed in 1869 by merchant William E. Seymour, 3401 Prospect Street Northwest was home to the Alpha Chapter until 2020.
+Constructed in 1869 by merchant William E. Seymour, 3401 Prospect Street Northwest was home to the Alpha chapter until 2020.
 The three-story brick chapter house had fifteen rooms.
 It is a contributing property to the Georgetown Historic District and became a National Historic Landmark listed on the National Register of Historic Places in 1967.
-For decades, the Alpha Chapter of Delta Phi Epsilon was the only fraternal organization at Georgetown University with its own house.
+For decades, the Alpha chapter of Delta Phi Epsilon was the only fraternal organization at Georgetown University with its own house.
 It was used for keg parties and social events.

 During the February 2020 annual meeting of Delta Phi Epsilon, its members voted to sell 3401 Prospect Street for as much money as possible.
-Alpha Chapter's historic house purportedly had to be sold because it was believed that Georgetown University implemented a rule requiring undergraduates to live on campus for four years.
+Alpha chapter's historic house purportedly had to be sold because it was believed that Georgetown University implemented a rule requiring undergraduates to live on campus for four years.
 A new house might be purchased by the foundation, not the fraternity or the Delta Phi Epsilon corporation.
 It would be based on a clubhouse model and would be owned by the foundation.
 It would not be a boarding house and would not be owned by the Delta Phi Epsilon corporation, which had owned 3401 Prospect Street.

-Organizational structure
+Organizational structure and litigation

 Several distinct and separate corporations use the name Delta Phi Epsilon.

 Delta Phi Epsilon, Incorporated is a professional foreign service fraternity that is a 501(c)(7) nonprofit corporation.
 This corporation is a member-based nonprofit corporation.
-This organization is rare, and perhaps unique, among American fraternal organizations in that its membership as a whole does not elect the members of its board of directors.
+Delta Phi Epsilon is rare, and perhaps unique, among American fraternal organizations in that its membership as a whole does not elect the members of its board of directors.
 The board is self-appointed.
 Sitting board members select replacements to fill board seats as seats become vacant.

-The Delta Phi Epsilon Foundation for Foreign Service Education is a 501(c)(3) nonprofit organization established in 1960.
-Its purpose is to give scholarships to students.
-In September 2021, The Washington Post reported that the foundation stopped issuing scholarships in 1984, including withholding $52,000 in bequests that were designated for scholarships.